NicholasLYang/uptointerpretation/content/posts/what-comes-after-hackathons.md

 As for intrinsic motivation, that's hard.
 Maybe I'm biased by my particular experiences, but in my experience a lot of CS majors are not intrinsically motivated.
-That's not entirely their fault.
+That's not their fault.
 It takes a while to become experienced enough to do side projects and often love of a subject grows with time.
 That doesn't mean intrinsic motivation is impossible, however.
 What it means is that hacker clubs need a few gimmicks to get people in the door for the first few meetings, maybe free food for a person's first meeting; then the possibility of a job for the next few; and then community and intrinsic motivation for the rest.
 Most hacker clubs already do this, but I think it's worth making the model explicit, so that organizers can ensure that members hop on the next motivation before the previous one wears off and the member stops showing up.

+# Meetups & Conferences

+Another option is to do more meetups and conferences for students.
+I was always a little confounded at how few students went to tech meetups.
+Before COVID they were rather common and even if the talks were bad, there were at least people to meet and free food & drinks.
+Nowadays meetups have certainly become less common but they're far from dead.
+I could see a revival of meetups in the near future.
+Of course, with any meetup, high quality talks are the issue.
+I remember there being a pattern of well-intentioned talks given by bootcamp graduates, who were perhaps a little too inexperienced to be explaining the material.
+Put less politely, the graduates would essentially regurgitate a tutorial that they had read in the form of a talk.

+Some meetups have switched to a model where they only plan a meetup when speakers are available.
+That works a lot better in my view, although you lose the nice consistency that monthly meetings offer.

+If I were to turn meetups into a viable hackathon alternative, I'd try to encourage students to come to them.
+I'd make sure to offer a nice extended period for people to mingle and even cowork.
+Perhaps at the end of the year we could have a gathering that doubles as a mini-hackathon.
+Basically, I'd try to have events outside of talks.